goodoid/gensynth/README.md

     _Option 2: Use runai private repository:_

     a.
 Run the script: `create-runai-secret.sh`.

-4. Set the values file in the helm-charts with the relevant configuration.
+5. Set the values file in the helm-charts with the relevant configuration.
-5. Create a Project in Run:Ai with name of `gensynth` with the number of GPUs that will be used by the application.
+6. Create a Project in Run:Ai with name of `gensynth` with the number of GPUs that will be used by the application.
-6. Run the following scripts from the scripts directory:
+7. Run the helm install script to deploy the application: `helm-upgrade.sh`

-    a. `create-gensynth-ns.sh`

-    b. `set-gensynth-ns-context.sh`

-    c. `helm-upgrade.sh`

-7. Verify all pods are allocated and running.
+8. Verify all pods are allocated and running.
-8. Go to the GenSynth's parent directory of the package directory, copy the script `gs-install-packages.sh` to this directory and run the script - this will load and install all the packages to the API pod.
+9. Go to the GenSynth's parent directory of the package directory, copy the script `gs-install-packages.sh` to this directory and run the script - this will load and install all the packages to the API pod.
-9. Add the DNS records to your DNS.
+10. Add the DNS records to your DNS.
 Run `kubectl get service` - the external of GenSynth Application should be added to the DNS.
-10. Set the context to default with the script: `set-default-ns-context.sh`
+11. Set the context to default with the script: `set-default-ns-context.sh`

     <br/>
     <br/>